rails/rails/guides/source/testing.md

 Then the test will fill in the title and body of the article with the specified text.
-Once the fields are filled in, "Create Article" is clicked on which will send a POST request to create the new article in the database.
+Once the fields are filled in, "Create Article" is clicked on which will send a POST request to `/articles/create`.

 We will be redirected back to the articles index page and there we assert that the text from the new article's title is on the articles index page.

 #### Testing for Multiple Screen Sizes

-If you want to test for mobile sizes on top of testing for desktop, you can create another class that inherits from `ActionDispatch::SystemTestCase` and use it in your test suite.
-In this example a file called `mobile_system_test_case.rb` is created in the `/test` directory with the following configuration.
+If you want to test for mobile sizes in addition to testing for desktop, you can create another class that inherits from `ActionDispatch::SystemTestCase` and use it in your test suite.
+In this example, a file called `mobile_system_test_case.rb` is created in the `/test` directory with the following configuration.